 Blood tests.
 A blood sample may be tested for liver disease, which can be caused by small bowel cancer.
 Blood may also be tested for high levels of certain proteins, which can indicate that a cancer is aggressive or has spread to other parts of the body.
 A test of the number of red blood cells in the blood can indicate whether the cancer is causing any bleeding.

 Fecal occult blood test .
-This test detects occult (hidden) blood in the stool, which can be caused by small bowel cancer.
+This test detects hidden blood in the stool, which can be caused by small bowel cancer.
 A small amount of stool is placed on a plastic slide or special paper and tested in the doctor's office or a laboratory.

 X-ray.
 An x-ray is way to create a picture of the structures inside of the body using a small amount of radiation.
 It can help the doctor find a tumor.
 For small bowel cancer, x-rays may be taken of the entire gastrointestinal system, including the esophagus, stomach, small bowel, large intestine, and rectum.
 Sometimes, the person will drink a substance called barium, which outlines the esophagus, stomach, and small bowel on the x-ray and helps the doctor see tumors or other abnormal areas.
 This is called an upper gastrointestinal series with small bowel follow-through (UGI SBFT).
 To get a better picture of the lower gastrointestinal tract, a barium enema may be performed.
 In this procedure, barium is placed into the rectum and coats the rectum and large intestine.
 Abdominal x-rays may also show the location of a tumor.

 Endoscopy .
 A test called an endoscopy allows the doctor to see the inside the gastrointestinal system.
 The person may be sedated while the doctor inserts a thin, lighted, flexible tube called an endoscope through the mouth, down the esophagus, and into the stomach and small bowel.
+Sedation is giving medication to become more relaxed, calm, or sleepy.
 If abnormal areas are found, the doctor can remove a sample of tissue and check it for evidence of cancer.
 An endoscopy allows the doctor to see some, but not all, of the small bowel.
 Because of this, the doctor usually recommends a videocapsule endoscopy (VCE).
 In this method, the patient swallows a small (pill-sized) capsule that contains a tiny camera and light.
 Pictures are collected from the capsule as it travels through the patient’s gastrointestinal system.
 The capsule exits the body during the patient’s next bowel movement.

 Colonoscopy .
 A colonoscopy is similar to the traditional endoscopy described above, except that the endoscope enters the body through the anus and rectum into the colon and lower part of the small bowel.

 Computed tomography (CT or CAT) scan .
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
 A CT scan can check for the spread of cancer to the lungs, liver, and other organs.

 Laparotomy.
 In this procedure, a surgical incision is made in the abdomen to check for disease.
 Sometimes, tissue samples are taken and, often, surgery is performed at the same time to remove the tumor.